OpenBB-finance/OpenBB/website/content/terminal/reference/funds/alswe.md

 ---
 title: alswe
-description: A documentation page for the 'alswe' tool providing allocation insights for a Swedish fund.
+description: "A documentation page for the 'alswe' tool providing allocation insights" for a Swedish fund.
 Includes parameters for focus on country, sector, or holding levels.
 keywords: